FortiGate

 Solution

-In FortiOS v7.6.1 and later, it is possible to host a SAML server for IPsec user authentication on the same port as the one used for IKE TCP encapsulation.
-This can be necessary to support locked down environments where the only outgoing port allowed for clients is TCP 443.
+In v7.6.1 and later, it is possible to host a SAML SP server for IPsec user authentication on the same port as the one used for IKE TCP encapsulation.
+This can be necessary to support locked-down environments where the only outgoing port allowed for clients is TCP 443.

 Sample Configuration:

-This example demonstrates some important settings to transition an existing working dialup tunnel to IKE TCP transport and is not complete.
+This example demonstrates some important settings for transitioning an existing working dial-up tunnel to IKE TCP transport, but is not comprehensive.
+It uses TCP port 20443, but could be modified for any desired TCP port.

-Warning: changing ike-tcp-port flushes all existing IPsec tunnels, including site-to-site tunnels and those using UDP transport mode.
-This will cause some disruption for existing traffic traversing IPsec VPN.
+Changing the ike-tcp-port flushes all existing IPsec tunnels, including site-to-site tunnels and those using UDP transport mode.
+This will cause some disruption for existing traffic traversing the IPsec VPN.

 config system setting